martrewes/PossibleDiaryApp/Readme.md

 ## Changelog

 ### 10/09/2019
+* Changed font selection to standard ComboBox (instead of a SatusStrip one) for cleaner look
+* Loaded selected font on start

+### 10/09/2019
 * Added font selector dropdown to StatusBar
 * Default font size: 10
 * Default font: Consolas